juhahinkula/juhahinkula.github.io/_posts/2016-07-03-hangman-cordova.markdown

 This is simple example of the hangman game was made by using following tecnologies

--Phonegap / Cordova
+- Phonegap / Cordova
--JQuery Mobile
+- JQuery Mobile

 The source code of the Hangman can be found from [GitHub](https://github.com/juhahinkula/HangMan.git).